Crunchy Gluten-Free Almond Biscotti (Dairy-Free)

 Why This Recipe Works

-Using a mix of almond flour and gluten-free flour to replace normal wheat flour, this almond biscotti recipe is completely gluten-free and dairy-free, and is full of natural almond flavor.
-If you’re a big fan of almonds like I am, then you’re certainly in for a delicious treat!
+- Delicious Almond Flavor: Made with almond flour and filled with almonds, these cookies are full of natural almond flavor (no almond extract needed!).
+If you’re a big fan of almonds like I am, then you’re in for a treat!

 Ingredients You’ll Need: